When we think about Facebook, most of us think about that friendly social network where we post our vacation pictures and check what...

 So what actually is this brand awareness thingy?
 Well, pretty much exactly what it says: your brand’s ability to be recognized.
 Most of the times, it’s the fundamental base in people’s decision process to buy something.
 We’ll focus here on the importance of making the people aware that your business or product or service actually EXISTS.
 And not only making them aware it exists, but also making sure they don’t forget it.
 Simple as that.
 Simple?

 And surely, that’s not all.
-It’s not just at the beginning, a one time deal, and than you’re lifetime settled with cohorts of customers flowing your way.
-No. It’s a perpetual process, which once started, it can only end at the moment you want to shutdown your business.
+It’s not just at the beginning, a one-time deal, and then you’re lifetime settled with cohorts of customers flowing your way.
+No. It’s a perpetual process, which once started, it can only end at the moment you want to shut down your business.
 Why?!